chen-sijin/Sijin-Chen.github.io/_talks/2024-ORIGINS-Lensing-Day.md

 ---

 This is the workshop between three gravitational lensing groups in Munich.
 My topic is about _**Scattering transform method on cosmological parameter constraints**_

+This is my first formal talk, I really appreciate the suggestions from our group members, Stella, Arno, Raphael, Jan-Nikolas, especially Leon and David for helping me practice my talk!